-Political attention over the past few weeks has been fixed on the drama of the Abbott government’s first budget – the winners and losers, the problem of broken promises, the prospects in the Senate.
-Beyond that, though, the budget reinforces another trend of potentially great significance for the quality of Australian democracy.
-Since its beginnings, the government has made a series of decisions that mean public scrutiny of its policies and their implementation is more difficult.
+Political attention over the past few weeks has been fixed on the drama of the Abbott government’s first budget – the winners and losers, the broken promises, the prospects in the Senate.
+Beyond that, though, the budget reinforces a trend of potentially greater significance for the quality of Australian democracy.
+Since its beginnings, this government has systematically made scrutiny of its policies and their implementation more difficult.

 As soon as the Coalition took government last September, it set about distinguishing itself from its defeated, discredited predecessor.
 It would be a “no surprises, no excuses” government, Tony Abbott promised, and his first weeks in the job were designed to project an image of methodical deliberation.
 “Never before in Australian history has there been such a quiet transition to a new administration,” veteran correspondent Laurie Oakes wrote admiringly.
 “Abbott and his team ignored the hungry media beast’s demand to be fed.”

 Within months, though, Oakes was accusing the Coalition of “thumbing its nose at voters” by avoiding media scrutiny.
 The new government, it soon became clear, was even more determined than its predecessors to control the flow of information to the media and the public.

 The earliest decisions set the tone.
 All requests for interviews with Coalition frontbenchers would need the approval of the prime minister’s office.
 MPs were banned from engaging in political commentary on Facebook and Twitter.
 The code of conduct for ministerial staff gained a new clause, also banning political commentary on social media.
 One disenchanted senator, Ian Macdonald, accused Abbott’s office and his chief of staff, Peta Credlin, of “obsessive, centralised control.”